 Move, move, move

 Get a pedometer and track your steps.
-Many women have jobs where they sit for long periods which makes it difficult to lose weight especially around their middle.
+Many women have jobs where they sit for long periods which makes it difficult to lose any weight.

 Having a pedometer makes it easy to see just how much you move and encourage you to do more if needed.
 A good goal is 10,000 steps but remember start where you are and build up.